elotroalex/chiens/_texts/translation.md

 - {:.pr} Desert tinkerers, baptize me.

 *(Toussaint bends down, face to the ground, arms spread.
-One of the men pours earth on his head and nape.)*
+One of the men pours earth on his head and the back of his neck.)*

 - {:.sp} Toussaint.

-- {:.pr} Mealy land, warm mother's milk on my neck, rich brook, half-darkness, ask me, guide me ...
+- {:.pr} Mealy land, warm mother's milk on my neck, rich brook, half-darkness, demand of me, guide me ...

-*(He nears his ear close to the ground.)*
+*(He puts his ear to the ground.)*

-Oh, steps; hooves of horses; crawling larvae grown in the valley of my ears.
+Oh, steps; hooves of horses; crawling larvae grown fat in the valley of my ears.
 Confluence.
 Puddles.
 Languages.
-Safe hands of the blind.
-I hurt.
-Oh, how I hurt.
+Dependable hands of the blind.
+I am afflicted.
+Oh, how I am afflicted.

 *(He stands up; at this moment, the moon shines brightly in the sky.
 Toussaint fades into the night.
 He stops, turns around, and shouts from a distance.)*